Planning Your Wedding Day can feel overwhelming, after all, you’ve probably never done anything like this before!

 Enjoy Every Moment

-I don’t want you thinking your wedding day is all about the photos.
+I don’t want you to think your wedding day is all about the photos.
 So I only take you guys away from your wedding party for about half an hour for some couple shots, otherwise, you’ll be missing the party!
 And keeping the formal stuff to a minimum is what I prefer to do.
 I like to keep family and formal shots to the bare minimum – the important people only for the really formal stuff.
 This includes parents, siblings, and grandparents.

 Formal is boring for everyone